DBI-INFRA/Microglia_morphology_analysis/README.md

 # Microglia Morphology Analysis

-These Automated analysis of the morphology of microglia cells in H-DAB images using QuPath and ImageJ

-////
-//// Goals:   	- Given a DAB-stained-Image, detect all microglia soma body cells inside an annotated region and
-////              analyse their morphology (number of branches, number of junctions...).
-This is done by
-////              first detecting the microglia cells in QuPath, and then sending a window around each cell
-////              to ImageJ for further processing, skeletonization & skeleton analysis
-////            - Send the resulting cell skeletons back to QuPath as an annotation overlay
-////            - Save morphology analysis results in an excel table & perform further statistical analysis
-////
-//// Required:  Brightfield Image with standard stain color vectors (DAB & Hematoxylin)
-////            ImageJ Plugins: Skeletonization, Auto Local Thresholding (already included in the Fiji-version)
-////
-//// Results: This script creates 3 excel tables per run:
-////          - <save_name>_full_skeletonization_results: The full, raw skeletonization results produced in ImageJ (including the number
-////                                                       of branches, junctions, average branch length...).
-Each row represents the
-////                                                       skeletonization results for a different, individual soma body cell.
-////          - <save_name>_statistics_summary: Statistics summary file computed from the raw skeletonization results.
-Contains the mean value
-////                                            for each column (e.g. the mean number of branches), as well as the annotation area measured
-////                                            in pixels & microns, and the total number of detected soma body cells
-////          - <save_name>_parameters: All functional parameters (cells_min_area, gaussian_sigma..) and their chosen values.
-////                                    (This table can be used to later reproduce the results for any given analysis, and may also
-////                                    be mentioned in the publication to give technical details on the analysis method used)
-////
+## Overview

+This script automates the analysis of microglia cell morphology in H-DAB stained images using QuPath and ImageJ.
+It identifies microglia soma body cells within a user-defined annotated region and analyzes their morphology, including metrics such as the number of branches and junctions.
+The script saves the results in Excel tables for further statistical analysis and overlays the resulting cell skeletons as annotations in QuPath, enabling visual verification of the computations.
+The soma body cell detection and annotation management are handled by QuPath, while subsequent image processing, thresholding, skeletonization and analysis are performed by ImageJ.

 <div style="text-align: center;">
     <img src="results_figure.png" width="400"/>
-    <p>TODO</p>
+    <p><b>Figure</b>: The process workflow - From the input H-DAB image to the resulting skeleton overlay and morphology table.</p>
 </div>

+### Requirements

+- **Image Type**: Brightfield images with standard stain color vectors (DAB & Hematoxylin).
+- **Software**:
+    - **QuPath**: For cell detection and annotation management
+    - **ImageJ/Fiji**: For image preprocessing, thresholding, skeletonization and analysis.
+Specifically, the plugins for Skeletonization and Auto Local Thresholding (included in the Fiji version of ImageJ)

+### Results

+The script generates three Excel tables for each analyzed image and region:

+- **Full Skeletonization Results**: Contains the raw skeletonization data for each detected microglia cell, including metrics like the number of branches, junctions, and average branch length.
+Each table row corresponds to an individual soma body cell.
+- **Statistics Summary**: Provides a summary of the mean values for all morphological metrics, the total annotation area (in pixels and microns), and the total count of detected soma body cells.
+- **Parameters Table**: Lists all functional parameters (e.g., cells_min_area, gaussian_sigma) used in the analysis, along with their specific values.
+This table ensures reproducibility and can be referenced in publications to provide the technical details of the analysis.

 ## Installation